taverntesting/taverntesting.github.io/documentation.md

 **The section on marking tests only applies if you are using Pytest**

-Since 0.11.0, it is possible to 'mark' tests (not individual stages!).
+Since 0.11.0, it is possible to 'mark' tests.
 This uses Pytest behind the scenes - see the [pytest mark documentation](https://docs.pytest.org/en/latest/example/markers.html) for details on their implementation.